lizcodd/pdf-analysis/README.md

 ## scrapeScholarPdfs.sh

-My first attempt was a script using wget2 to download all pdfs returned by a Google Scholar search query.
+My first attempt to download a dataset was a script using wget2 to download all pdfs returned by a Google Scholar search query.

-Not a good solution.
 This works but eventually Google will block it.
-I'm thinking if we want to get the pdfs through Google Scholar we can go through something like scraperapi.com to download all the search result pages, then grab the pdf links and download those automatically.
+Moving on...

 ## getCrossrefPdfs.py